EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 Given a categorical target variable with \(k\\) classes  (0, 1, ..., *k*-1, *k*).
 Let the proportion of each class at leaf node \\(m\\) be \\(p_{m, k}\\).

 <h3>Gini index</h3>
 The Gini index is used by the **CART** algorithm.
 It measures how often a randomly chosen data point in the node would be incorrectly labeled.
-A completely pure and impure node will have Gini index values of 0,  0.5, respectively.
+A pure and a maximumally impure node will have Gini index values of 0 and  0.5, respectively.

 $$\begin{aligned}
 H(S_{m}) &=\sum_{k} p_{m,k}(1-p_{m,k}) \\